gottfrois/dashing-rails/README.md

 8. Point your browser at [http://localhost:3000/dashing/dashboards](http://localhost:3000/dashing/dashboards) and have fun!

 **Important Note:** *We need to update the configuration in development to handle multiple requests at the same time.
-One request for the page we’re working on, and another request for the SSE controller.*
+One request for the page we’re working on, and another request for the Server Sent Event controller.*

 - - -